How much is your case worth?Get a free case evaluation

 Most sports-related head injuries, such as concussions — which temporarily interfere with the way the brain works—are mild and allow for complete recovery.
-However, concussion in children can pose serious health risks.
+However, concussion in children can pose serious health risks and additional toddler head injury delayed symptoms concerns.

 A recent study presented at the Association of Academic Physiatrists annual meeting found that children vary in the path they follow when recovering from concussions.
 In fact, the recovery process can be significantly different and the study ultimately concludes that younger children and those who are high school age should be considered as separate groups when it comes to concussion recovery.